 Fig 3.
-Electrode
+Ag-AgCl EMG Electrode

 However, this style of transducer also suffers from several minor problems.
 The electrode requires strong, even contact with the skin and benefits from a conductive medium at the electrode to skin interface.
 If good contact is not maintained between the skin and the electrode larger amounts of current can pass through a smaller area of skin, causing minor burns or shock.
-However, this is usually only a problem when dealing with much larger currents, values around 160 mA (Kaczmarek).
-Another problem that stems from poor contact with the skin is the varying of sensation that a person can feel from day to day, which is also partially due to the dryness of the skin or amount of perspiration being generated.
+However, this is usually only a problem when dealing with much larger currents, values around 160 mA (Kaczmarek, 1991).
+Another problem that stems from poor contact with the skin is the variation in both magnitude and quality of the sensation that a person can feel from day to day, which is also partially due to the dryness of the skin, amount of perspiration being generated, and location of the electrode array on the body.